WiFi IEEE 802.11 Includes:

 Additional bands and frequencies

 In addition to the more established forms of Wi-Fi, new formats are being developed that will use new frequencies and bands.
-Technologies employing white space usage, etc. and also new standards using bands that are well into the microwave region and will deliver gigabit transfer speeds are being developed and introduced.
+Technologies employing white space usage, etc. and also new standards using bands that are well into the microwave region and will deliver gigabit Wi-Fi networks.
 These technologies will require the use of new spectrum for Wi-Fi.

 |Additional Wi-Fi Bands & Frequencies